SabreTools/NDecrypt/README.md

 ## No really, what is this?

 This tool allows you to encrypt and decrypt your personally dumped NDS and N3DS roms with minimal hassle.
-The only caveat right now is that you need a `keys.bin` file for your personally obtained encryption keys.
+The only caveat right now is that you need a `keys.bin` or `aes_keys.txt` file for your personally obtained encryption keys.

 ## Where do I find it?